pauldpickell/gis2minetest/README.md

 A python notebook for converting geospatial data including classified LiDAR las/laz files and Open Street Maps data into [Minetest](https://www.minetest.net/downloads/) worlds.

 ## Updates
+November 7, 2021: Added new visualizations of bare Earth Digital Terrain Models (DTM) from a LiDAR point cloud and DTM derivatives such as aspect and Topographic Position Index (TPI).
+Stream-lined the instructions and bug fixes.

 November 5, 2021: Integrated Open Street Maps (OSM) data download using the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).
 Roads can now be mapped onto the terrain surface (see City of Vancouver screenshots below).
 Support for additional OSM map features coming soon.
 Also updated the `csv2terrain` mod to support a wider assortment of block types (e.g., stairs, slabs, and wool).
 This new feature allows slabs to be used to simulate sidewalks.
 Users are now encouraged to install the `csv2terrain` mod distributed with this repository when working with the `gis2minetest` script.
 Bug fixes.

 October 31, 2021: Added additional support for mapping tree stems and differentiating canopy structure (see Malcolm Knapp Research Forest screenshots below).